mngoapp/app-builder-svc/docs/adr/schema-data-model-adr.md

 # Considerations

-A page can have unlimited child jsonschema's that is loaded via paging or infinite scrolling. move this to service that will support paging.
+A single container can have unlimited child schema entities (one container to many schema) that is loaded via paging or infinite scrolling or object loading.
 The frontend page should load a business maximum of jsonschema's and then prompt the user either via scroll or paged numbers to load the additional json schema items that will then be fetched from the server.

 # Proposed Design